Please note this module descriptor is indicative of the structure of this course and may be subject to change.

 A wide range of issues are explored within this module, including:

 It will review current practice in electronic marketing and is concerned with the design and evaluation of multimedia applications for marketing strategy.
 In addition the exploration of Social media and its impact upon customers online behaviour will be considered.
 The marketing effectiveness of such products will be evaluated.

-On successful completion of the module the student should be able:
+On successful completion of the module the student should able to:

-2) Critically review the range of e-marketing tools as well as their advantages and disadvantages
+2) Critically review key Digital e-marketing tools as well as their advantages and disadvantages;

 6) Evaluate the impact of digital marketing strategies on consumer decision making.